 Connecting your Mac to a VPN

-In general, you can get a VPN connection either through a third-party VPN software, or by using Apple’s built-in VPN client.
+You can usually get a VPN connection either through a third-party VPN software, or by using Apple’s built-in VPN client.

-Never used one before?
-Not to worry – we’ve got you covered below with everything you need to know about how to set up and use a VPN on your Mac.
-After that, we’ll go over how you can configure VPN access on your iPhone or iPad as well.
+We’ve got you covered below with everything you need to know about how to set up and use a VPN on your Mac.
+Then, we’ll go over how you can configure VPN access on your iPhone or iPad too.

 How to download a VPN for your Mac

-Before you start, though, you’ll have to sign up for a VPN service.
-Happily, there are plenty of user-friendly VPN apps that won’t break the bank out there.
-Most VPN providers have monthly or annual subscription plans available.
+To start, you’ll have to sign up for a VPN service.
+Happily, there are plenty of user-friendly VPN apps available that won’t break the bank.
+Most VPN providers offer monthly or annual subscription plans.
 Once you’re done and dusted on that front, you can go ahead with one of the two options below:

 Option 1: Connect with your VPN’s software